amolshailesh/amol-shaila-suresh-portfolio/README.md

 # Amol Shaila Suresh – Research Portfolio
+Hi!
+I am Amol.
+I am a development researcher and currently an MSc Social Research Methods candidate at LSE.
+I am a Chevening Scholar (2025-26).

 This repository hosts my research portfolio as an applied social researcher.
 It includes selected projects, survey instruments, code snippets, and writing samples from impact evaluation and development policy work.

 - [CV and Overview](01_CV_and_Overview)